• Skip to primary navigation

 A simple, restaurant quality creamy salmon pasta, which is an amazing combination of luscious cream and savory sauce, along with succulent salmon and perfectly cooked al dente pasta.
 Prepare this speedy dinner, and watch as everyone savor every bite.

-It is a simple pasta dinner for weeknights, but also makes a delicious meal for date nights, because of the rich and ultra-creamy sauce like the chicken and mushroom pasta.
+It is a simple pasta dinner for weeknights, but also makes a delicious meal for date nights, because of the rich and ultra-creamy sauce like in creamy pasta recipes.

-My favorite part of this one pot creamy salmon pasta recipe is the starch released from pasta emulsifies with the roux, in creating an ultra thick, silky and creamy sauce that adheres to the pasta when compared to making it the traditional way like in one pot mac and cheese or lemon chicken pasta.
+My favorite part of this one pot creamy salmon pasta recipe is the starch released from pasta emulsifies with the roux, in creating an ultra thick, silky and creamy sauce that adheres to the pasta when compared to making it the traditional way.

-I prefer to purchase frozen, individually wrapped wild-caught Alaskan Sockeye fillets from Costco and keep them well-stocked in my freezer to use in my air fryer salmon recipe or bbq salmon.
+I prefer to purchase frozen, individually wrapped wild-caught Alaskan Sockeye fillets from Costco and keep them well-stocked in my freezer to use in my air fryer salmon recipe.

 Jump to: